The second year at the Pt. Grey meadow was truly spectacular!

 3) Carbon-negative.
 The plants for this 100 m2 meadow arrived by mail in a single bag of seeds.
 By avoiding nursery-grown plants, we avoided the equivalent of 1,440 and 4,000 liner plants/ pots, along with:

-• the associated transportation (and emissions) of those plants;
+- the transportation (and emissions) associated with those plants;

 In truth, we did actually put in some plugs/ pots in autumn 2024, to fill gaps from the removed volunteers (see bottom of Year 1 post).
 However, these were pulled up by crows!
 This is another reason we prefer seeding: not only do plants establish that are resilient in terms of developed root systems , they are less interesting to crow foraging behaviour.
 The image below shows one of many Cerastium arvense that were pulled up.